-The city, originally named Diospolis and then Rhoas, was given the name Laodicea by King Antiochus II.
+The city, originally named Diospolis ('the city of Jupiter') and then Rhoas, was given the name Laodicea by King Antiochus II.
 The King, who named the city after his wife, rebuilt it and populated it with Syrians and Jews who migrated from Babylonia.

-Laodicea, like Rome, was built upon seven hills.
+Laodicea, like Rome, Jerusalem and several other cities, was built upon seven hills.
 It was one of Asia Minor's most flourishing cities.
 It prospered primarily due to its trade route location, which made it a hub for large money transactions.
+The sheep kept around the city were also known for their fine black wool.
 The city minted coinage, some of which have inscriptions showing evidence of the worship of the pagan deity Zeus and of the emperors.

-1. Now I want you to understand what great concern I have for you, and for those in Laodicea . . .
-(Colossians 2:1, Holy Bible in Its Original Order - A Faithful Version (HBFV))
+Now I want you to understand what great concern I have for you, and for those in Laodicea, and as many as have not seen my face in the flesh; . . .
+(Colossians 2:1)